ByteLandTechnology/ink-scroll-view/docs/api/interfaces/ScrollListRef.md

 #### Remarks

-More efficient than `forceLayout()` when only a single item's content has changed (e.g., expanded/collapsed).
+More efficient than `remeasure()` when only a single item's content has changed (e.g., expanded/collapsed).
 The `itemOffsets` and `contentHeight` will be automatically recalculated.